F-Clement/product-marketers/README.md

 7 - Then clicking on Deploy Branch to complete the deploy.
 This application does not automatically deploy so each time the developer makes changes they have to come and deploy manually.

 8 - Finally the application is deployed live to URL: https://product-marketers-65388db1c310.herokuapp.com/

+## Credits

+- Media

+We have no images on the application.
+However all images on the readme file itself are screenshots demonstrating different features of the application.

+- Code

+ The idea to improve sales this way is original and not copied from anywhere.
+However it is many thanks to code institute "Love Sandwiches" project that we could better understand how to validate data, give feedback if it is invalid before processing.